grafana/xk6-sm/README.md

 # xk6-sm

 > [!WARNING]
-> Heads up, Synthetic Monitoring end user: You do not need to build or download this.
+> Heads up, Synthetic Monitoring users: You do not need to build or download this.
 A k6 binary compiled with this extension is already shipped in our [agent](https://github.com/grafana/synthetic-monitoring-agent) packages.

 Output k6 extension used by the [synthetic monitoring agent](https://github.com/grafana/synthetic-monitoring-agent).